Sage-Bionetworks-Workflows/cwl-workflow-template/README.md

 ## CWL

 The example main workflow file, `main.cwl`, if placed at the root of the repository.
+There is also a `main2.cwl` workflow that can be used to download data files from [Synapse](https://www.synapse.org/).
 The placeholder workflow includes another workflow as a step from the `subworkflows` directory.
 The subworkflow has an example of using a versioned tool from another repository.